Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Eve Merriam and How To Eat A Poem
+Eve Merriam And A Summary of How To Eat A Poem

 How To Eat A Poem focuses on the idea that all poems are a kind of food and can be popped into the mouth, chewed on, swallowed and digested.
 It is aimed at the mouths of babes and children but could be nutritious for adults too.